risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Icons.md

 - Choose colors in a variety of ways (RGBA, Hexadecimal etc.)
 > At a bare minimum color must be able to be chosen via RGBA value.

 Here is an [RGBA Image Color Picker](https://colorcodefinder.com/) That has been found to be useful.
+(This website also has converters for RGBA to Hexadecimal etc.)

 ## Importing Icons to Unity
 It's really simple: